refuel-ai/autolabel/README.md

 Autolabel provides a simple 3-step process for labeling data:

-1. Specify the configuration of your labeling task as a JSON
+1. Specify the labeling guidelines and LLM model to use in a JSON config.
-2. Preview the LLM labels for your dataseet
+2. Dry-run to make sure the final prompt looks good.
-3. Label your data!
+3. Kick off a labeling run for your dataset!

 Let's imagine we are building an ML model to analyze sentiment analysis of movie review.
-We have a dataset of moview reviews that we'd like to get labeled first in order to train our downstream model.
+We have a dataset of moview reviews that we'd like to get labeled first.
 For this case, here's what the example dataset and configs will look like:

 ```python
 {